|Nutritional Guidelines (per serving)|

 - 1/8 teaspoon pepper

-Many times to test someone's cooking knowledge they may be asked if they know how to boil an egg.
+- To test someone's cooking knowledge they may be asked if they know how to boil an egg.
 Interestingly enough, the process isn't as simple as it sounds.
 Sometimes the eggs come out underdone, or with a gray ring around the yolk, or the shells are very difficult to peel.
 There are a few different methods to making hard-boiled eggs, but a simple way is to place the eggs in a pot, cover with a few inches of water, put on the lid, and bring to a boil.
-Then turn off the heat and let the eggs sit in the water, covered, for about 13 minutes.
+Then turn off the heat and let the eggs sit in the water, covered, for about 15 minutes, or about 18 minutes for a very dry center.
 Immediately remove them to an ice bath.
 This not only stops the cooking but also makes it easier to peel off the shells.